-Students who desire to combine the certification in Elementary Education with Early Childhood Education or ESL must complete additional courses listed in the Early Childhood or ESL concentration and split student teaching hours between elementary and the other certification area.
-Students who complete early childhood requirements and Professional Praxis tests in this subject will receive certification in both elementary and early childhood education.
+Students who desire to combine the certification in Elementary Education with Early Childhood Education, ESL or Special Education must complete additional courses listed in the Early Childhood, ESL or Special Education concentration and split student teaching hours between elementary and the other certification area.
+Students who complete Early Childhood and/or Special Education requirements and Professional Praxis tests in these subjects will receive certification in Elementary and Early Childhood, and/or Special Education.
 Students who complete ESL requirements will receive certification in both elementary and ESL.